 How to give CPR to a child

-Once you've determined that a child is not breathing normally, and CPR is needed, then how do you go about this?
+Once you've determined that a child is not breathing normally, and CPR is needed,

 Give five (5) rescue breaths first